TheCaging/2k-Europe-FIRS3/README.md

 This is also meant for multiplayer games because of how large it is so have fun!

+V1.3{
+-Added More Capitals with some flurish
+-Started on Ireland
+}

 V1.2{
 -Added a Few Capitals
 }